Cunco people: Conflict with the Spanish

 Ever since the Destruction of Osorno the Cuncos had bad relations with the Spanish settlements of Calbuco and Carelmapu formed by exiles from Osorno and loyalist Indians.
-Indeed, the area between Reloncaví Sound and Maipué River was depopulated as consequence of this conflict that did not only included warfare but slave raiding too.
+Indeed, the area between Reloncaví Sound and Maipué River was depopulated as a consequence of this conflict that not only included warfare but slave raiding too.

 On March 21, 1651, Spanish ship San José aimed to the newly re-established Spanish city of Valdivia was pushed by storms into coasts inhabited by the Cuncos south of Valdivia.
 There the ship ran aground and while most of the crew managed to survive the wreck nearby Cuncos killed them and took possession of the valuable cargo.
 The Spanish made fruitless efforts to recover anything left in wreck.
 Two punitive expeditions were assembled one started in Valdivia advancing south and the other in Carelmapu advancing north.
 The expedition from Valdivia turned into a failure as Mapuches who were expected to aid the Spanish as Indian auxiliaries according to the Parliament of Boroa did not support the Spanish expedition.
 While away from Valdivia hostile local Mapuches killed twelve Spanish.
 The expedition from Valdivia soon ran out of supplies and decided to return to Valdivia without having confronted the Cuncos.
 The expedition from Carelmapu was more successful reaching the site of abandoned city of Osorno.
-Here the Spanish were approached by Huilliches who gave them three caciques who were allegedly involving in the looting and murder of the wrecked Spanish.
+Here the Spanish were approached by Huilliches who gave them three caciques who were allegedly involved in the looting and murder of the wrecked Spanish.
 Governor of Chile Antonio de Acuña Cabrera planned a new Spanish punitive expedition against the Cuncos but was dissuaded by Jesuits who warned him that any large military assault would endanger the accords of the Parliament of Boroa.

 The indios cuncos were the subject of Juan de Salazar's failed slave raid in 1654 that ended in a Spanish defeat at the Battle of Río Bueno.
 This battle served as catalyst for the devastating Mapuche uprising of 1655.

 Albeit the Cuncos had occasional conflicts with the Spanish from Valdivia as in the 1650s and 1750s, over-all relations towards the Spanish of Calbuco, Carelmapu and Chiloé were more hostile.
 Indeed, the Spanish in Valdivia were able to slowly advance their positions by trade and land purchases in the second half of the 18th century.
 Eventually Spanish domains reached all the way from Valdivia to Bueno River.
 Amidst a period of renewed conflict in 1770 the Spanish destroyed a road the Cuncos had built from Punta Galera to Corral to attack the Spanish.
 Following a devastating raid of Tomás de Figueroa through Futahuillimapu in 1792, Cunco apo ülmen Paylapan (Paill’apangi) sent messengers (wesrkin) to participate in negotiations with the Spanish at the Parliament of Las Canoas.